Kong/docs.konghq.com/app/_includes/md/plugins-hub/tracing-headers-propagation.md

 {% endmermaid %}
 <!--vale on-->

-The examples below demonstrate how the propagation configuration options can be used to achieve various use cases.
+The following examples demonstrate how the propagation configuration options can be used to achieve various use cases.

-#### Extract, clear and inject
+#### Extract, clear, and inject
 - Extract the tracing context using order of precedence: `w3c` > `b3` > `jaeger` > `ot` > `aws` > `datadog`
 - Clear `b3` and `uber-trace-id` headers after extraction, if present in the request
 - Inject the tracing context using the format: `w3c`